jakobib/daia2016/finding-availability.md

 surprised by the state of programming interfaces to library systems in general and web services in particular.
 The best one could find was SRU (Search/Retrieve via URL), a search API not known outside library IT.
-Other services were hidden arcane access points with rarely specified interfaces.
+Other services were hidden, arcane access points with rarely specified interfaces.^[To be honest one should mention at least the existence of API specifications for some services, independently from their actual (non)implementation in library systems at that time: OAI-PMH, RSS, and AtomPub for syndication; SRU Update for update/edit, OpenID, and Shibboleth for Authentification; unAPI, COInS, and Microformats to provide data for copy and paste.]
 Still I was motivated to replace the inaccessible library IT with a service oriented architecture (SOA).^[See [@Voss2008] for another API developed by this motivation at that time.]
+One part of this strategy was the creation of a dedicated API to query real-time availability of documents, which is the topic of this article.^[By the way Wikidata contains an authority file record for

-...
+DAIA: <http://www.wikidata.org/entity/Q17122861>.]
+The resulting *Document Availability Information API (DAIA)* is being used successfully within the *Common Library Network (GBV)* since 2009.

-*...other services had appropriate APIs at least theoretically:
+This article first introduces its current specification as recently revised to become DAIA 1.0 [@DAIA_1.0].
-OAI-PMH, RSS, and AtomPub for Syndication, SRU Update for update/edit, OpenID, Shibboleth for Authentification, unAPI, COInS, and Microformats to provide data for copy and paste etc.*
+Background of the development is then covered with the history of DAIA until now.

-*...DLF ILS Discovery Interface Task Group’s recommendation, existing APIs such as NCIP...*
+The final sections summarize existing applications and implementations and conclude with a biased summary.

 # DAIA in a nutshell